The Ultimate Guide to SaaS Vendor Management for 2025

 Since your team didn’t pay attention to the SLAs, you don't have indemnity and might be sued by your customers, which could cause a huge loss of reputation for your organization.

-SaaS vendors will not include an alerting system for contract renewals because they want your contracts to be auto-renewed.
+SaaS vendors will not include an alert system for contract renewals because they want your contracts to be auto-renewed.

 Auto-renewal is one of the major reasons why organizations overspend on SaaS.
 Check out this exciting customer story from Wefunder and how auto-renewals affected them.